mrorgues/dockerfiles/README.md

 # [Dockerfiles](https://github.com/mrorgues/dockerfiles)

 This repository holds various Dockerfiles for images I create.
 Some of them are GUI Apps.
+(Yes, that's right !)

 ## Requirements